StegSchreck/RatS/README.md

 4. Execute the script
     `python get_trakt_ratings_to_movielense.py`

     This will first parse your ratings in Trakt, save them in a JSON file for later use and then try to find those movies in Movielense an put your rating there.
+This will also overwrite whatever rating you already did set there.

     This will take some minutes.
 Relax.
 You can follow the progress in console output.